symfony/symfony-docs/messenger.rst

 .. _messenger-handler:

-.. versionadded:: 5.4

-    The ``#[AsMessageHandler]`` PHP attribute was introduced in Symfony 5.4.
-PHP attributes require at least PHP 8.0.

 A message handler is a PHP callable, the recommended way to create it is to create a class that has the :class:`Symfony\\Component\\Messenger\\Attribute\\AsMessageHandler` attribute and has an ``__invoke()`` method that's type-hinted with the